Green Impact for Health

 Green Impact for Health is delivered by Students Organising for Sustainability (SOS-UK) and general practice volunteers led by Terry Kemple (Past President RCGP, and the current RCGP representative for Sustainability, Climate Change and Green issues).
 The programme is designed to provide practical advice and tips to general practices across the UK, that want to improve their sustainability.

-This free toolkit helps General Practices in the UK make better decisions in this climate and ecological emergency.
+The free online toolkit helps General Practices in the UK make better decisions for the climate and ecological emergency.
 The NHS is responsible for 4-5% of the UK’s carbon footprint.
 This toolkit can help your general practice improve your sustainability, reduce your harmful impact on planetary health, adapt to the risks of climate change and reduce your practice expenses.
 The toolkit focuses on all areas of sustainability and answers the question – ‘What can you do in your practice?’

 What are the main benefits for practices?